 Absorption vs. Merger of Equals

-The type of merger affects the ticker.
-In an absorption, the buyer’s ticker stays.
-In a merger of equals, a new ticker might show the union.
+In an absorption, the acquirer’s ticker usually remains.
+In a merger of equals, the combined company may choose a new ticker that represents the new organization.

 Post-Merger Ticker Selection Process